erogluegemen/OptiVision/README.md

 - [Contributers](#contributers)

 ## Introduction
-This Java application utilizes MLKit and pretrained TensorFlow models to provide various computer vision capabilities, including face detection, pose detection, visitor analysis, face recognition, and options to hide/obscure faces.
-The application leverages the power of machine learning to enable advanced visual analysis and processing.
+OptiVision is a sophisticated Java application engineered to maximize the potential of MLKit and pretrained TensorFlow models.
+Seamlessly integrating advanced computer vision functionalities, including face detection, pose estimation, visitor analysis, and face recognition, OptiVision revolutionizes visual analysis and processing.
+With intuitive controls and privacy-conscious features like face obscuring, OptiVision empowers users to explore the depths of machine learning-driven insights with ease and confidence.

 [Click here](https://github.com/erogluegemen/Google-MLKit-Mobile-App/tree/main/readme_images/README.md) for preview.